Bruno Leonardo: Club career

 On 1 June 2021, Bruno Leonardo was announced as the new addition of Ferroviária.
 He moved to Paysandu on 8 April 2022, and despite featuring regularly, he terminated his contract on a mutual agreement on 10 August.

 On 12 August 2022, Bruno Leonardo signed for Portuguesa.
+On 28 March 2023, he was announced at Chapecoense on loan for the year's Série B.

+On 20 December 2023, Chape announced Bruno Leonardo's contract renewal, with the player signing a one-year deal.